Licensed by Somerset County Council for civil wedding ceremonies (click for info)

-Everybody knows the traditional rhyme about what a bride must wear on her wedding day:
+Everybody knows the traditional rhyme about what a bride should wear on her wedding day:

 But do you know the last line?
 If you don't, it's:

 With this charming tradition in mind, every Old Milking Parlour bride is given - to wear in her shoe on her wedding day - a genuine, vintage (pre-decimal) sixpenny piece (otherwise known as a 'tanner') - which she can keep forever.

 So there you are.
 What could be better?
 An Old Milking Parlour wedding and lifelong wealth and happiness.